KendallDoesCoding/portfolio/README.md

 This is my portfolio website, you can check it out [here](https://kendalldoescoding.gq).
 I followed a tutorial by Ania Kubow for my website, although, I added my own things, variations to it.
 The tutorial is linked [here](https://www.youtube.com/watch?v=-D6oTPA4vXc)

 # Important
-This github is made to upload our portfolio to my [current website](https://kendalldoescoding.gq)
+This github is made to upload my portfolio to my [current website](https://kendalldoescoding.gq)

 Backup URL for my site is located [here](https://kendalldoescoding.netlify.app/)